rhyzJ/rhyzJ/README.md

 # Howdy!
 I'm Rhya 👩🏼‍🌾
 (rhy for short)

 Welcome to my corner of GitHub!
-I'm a **full-stack developer** who loves building things that solve real-world problems.
-Whether it's crafting an aesthetically pleasing/functional front-end or creating back-end systems, I’m all about turning ideas into user-friendly solutions.
+I'm a **Full-stack Developer** and **Assistant Trainer** currently working at **Mission Ready**.
+I love building things that solve real-world problems.
+Whether it's crafting an aesthetically pleasing/functional front-end or creating snazzy back-end systems, I’m all about turning ideas into user-friendly solutions.

 ---